lanyonm/lanyonm.github.io/_posts/2013-09-15-vagrant-graphite-statsd-chef.md

 comments: true
 ---

+# Update
+This no longer works with recent versions of the Heavy Water Graphite cookbook.
+With the release of [version 1.0](https://github.com/hw-cookbooks/graphite/tree/legacy) HW has rewritten the graphite frontend out of their cookbook.
+If you would still like to follow this example, please be aware that I've now pinned an old version of the Graphite cookbook.

 # TL;DR
 I created a Vagrantfile and Cheffile to allow quick and easy creation of a Graphite and StatsD server.
 You can find the [Gist here](https://gist.github.com/LanyonM/6968660).
 Assuming you have the following installed: Vagrant 1.3+, Ruby 1.9+ and the `librarian-chef` gem, you should be able to run the following commands from the folder containing the `Vagrantfile` and `Cheffile` from the gist: